ICAMS/Kanapy/README.md

 Python distributions.
 If you do not have any, we suggest installing [miniconda](https://docs.conda.io/en/latest/miniconda.html).

+Note, that you also need "cmake" and a C++ compiler, as g++, installed on your system, and the system paths set properly.

 Once done, clone the repository to a desired location, create a conda environment for the Kanapy installation and install.